St. Ann's Church, Dawson Street

-Building history
+History

+Dawson Street was first laid out by Joshua Dawson around 1707-9 with South Anne Street following shortly after around 1718, connecting Dawson Street directly with Grafton Street.

+1720 church

+In 1720, the most prominent and visible location bookending Anne Street was chosen as the site of the new parish church terminating the vista.

-The building of the church in baroque style commenced in 1720, to a design by Isaac Wills.
+The building of the church in baroque style commenced around 1720, to a design by Isaac Wills or Thomas Burgh.
+It bears a resemblance to the baroque Church of the Gesù and the San Giacomo degli Incurabili in Rome for the base with the top resembling that of the Sant'Agnese in Agone.
+The original façade was never completed above the first floor.

+It features in Charles Brooking's map of Dublin (1728) as well as in illustrations of the church in the Victoria and Albert Museum which was completed by James Thornhill prior to his death in 1734.

+1868 church

 The current façade dates to 1868.

-Exterior and façade

-St. Ann's original façade was never completed above the first floor.
 In 1868, a competition was held for a new façade, with the architectural firm of Lanyon, Lynn & Lanyon losing the commission to the Deanes, Thomas Newenham Deane and his father.
 The younger Deane, who had been involved with the creation of significant buildings at Oxford University, designed a neo-Romanesque front.
 Described by one travel guide as "amazingly ornate," the façade as it exists in the 21st century lacks some elements of Deane's original conception, most significantly the tallest tower; the design as Deane submitted it can be viewed online.
 From an architectural perspective, this omission has been criticised as disrupting the building's flow from the rectory to the spire.